zheref/phastos/README.md

 # Phastos 🚀

-**A powerful CLI for managing React Native projects with interactive workflows**
+**A powerful CLI for managing React Native and React web projects with interactive workflows**

-Inspired by [Alars](https://github.com/zheref/Alars) (Xcode project manager), Phastos brings the same seamless workflow automation to React Native development.
+Inspired by [Alars](https://github.com/zheref/Alars) (Xcode project manager), Phastos brings the same seamless workflow automation to React Native and web development.
 Manage multiple projects, execute complex build sequences, and streamline your development process with beautiful interactive interfaces.
+Now supports React Native mobile apps, Vite-based web projects, and Next.js applications.

 > _"In the vast cosmos of code, every project is eternal"_